rust-lang/cargo/src/doc/src/commands/cargo-bench.md

 target.

-Binary targets are automatically built if there is an integration test or benchmark.
+Binary targets are automatically built if there is an integration test or benchmark being selected to benchmark.
 This allows an integration test to execute the binary to exercise and test its behavior.
+The `CARGO_BIN_EXE_<name>`
+[environment variable](../reference/environment-variables.html#environment-variables-cargo-sets-for-crates)
-The `CARGO_BIN_EXE_<name>` [environment variable](../reference/environment-variables.html#environment-variables-cargo-sets-for-crates) is set when the integration test is built so that it can use the [`env` macro](https://doc.rust-lang.org/std/macro.env.html) to locate the
+is set when the integration test is built so that it can use the [`env` macro](https://doc.rust-lang.org/std/macro.env.html) to locate the